barry-waldbaum-rl/reat-vm-setup/README.md

 cp -r .ssh/ vnc_docker/ssh
 ```

-9. Create the Dockerfile that will build the VNC Docker image.
+9. Create Dockerfile that will be used to build the VNC Docker image.

 ```bash
 cat << EOF > vnc_docker/Dockerfile